The 13 Best Small Business Grants For Felons Who Want To Start A Small Business

 Incfile Fresh Start Business Grant

 Incfile’s Fresh Start Business Grant program is designed for any U.S. resident aged 21 or older that wants to start their own business.
 The winner of this contest receives $2,500 to put toward startup costs, as well as a free Incfile plan that includes incorporation services, Registered Agent services, and tax consultation.
-You can apply by submitting a short online application, a video about your business idea, and a business plan between September 30 and December 31.
+You can apply by submitting a short online application, a video about your business idea, and a business plan.

 EnrichHER Small Business Grants

-EnrichHER provides small business grants of $5,000 to U.S.-based business owners, particularly women and people of color.
-Grant applications are available on a rolling basis, with the current round of applications due by December 1, 2022.
+EnrichHER provides small business grants to U.S.-based business owners, particularly women and people of color.
+Grant applications are available on a rolling basis.
+In addition to grants, EnrichHER offers business funding opportunities and a business accelerator program.
 It is worth noting that there is a $37 fee to apply for this grant.

 Fast Break For Small Business